Menu

 Ancient DNA reveals a multistep spread of the first herders into sub-Saharan Africa

-Authors Prendergast ME, Lipson M, Sawchuk EA
+Authors Prendergast ME, Lipson M, Sawchuk EA, Olalde I, Ogola CA et al.

 Abstract